Quadratic Convergence of Smoothing Newton's Method for 0/1 Loss Optimization: Introduction

 \item[(iii)] Although it is challenging to design a gradient-type method for the $0/1$-loss function due to its zero gradient (when exists), we would like to emphasize that it is easy to compute the proximal operator of the $0/1$-loss function.
 Proximal operators have long been known to be closely related to optimality conditions in constrained optimization.
 In particular, the proximal operator of the zero norm $\|\cdot\|_0$ characterizes a class of stationary points for sparse optimization and many hard- and soft-thresholding algorithms actually converge to such stationary points, see Beck and Eldar \cite{Beck13} for an excellent illustration.

 \end{itemize}

 Our first step towards developing Newton's method is to establish a stationary equation of the type:

-where $\bfw^T = (\bfx^T, \bfz^T)$ with $\bfz = A \bfx + \bfb$ and $T$ is an index set, which specifies the structure of $F$.
+where $\bfw^\top := (\bfx; \bfz)$ with $\bfz := A \bfx + \bfb$, $T \subseteq \{1, \ldots, m\}$ is an index set with $\overline{T}$ being its complementary set, and $A_T$ consists of the rows in $A$ indexed by $T$.
 This equation is characterized by the proximal operator of the $0/1$-loss function at a local minimum of (\ref{ell-0-1}).
-We call it the $P$-stationary equation.
+We call it the $P$-stationary {(abbreviation for Proximal-stationary)} equation.
 See \Cref{Stationary-Thm} and Equation (\ref{sta-eq-1}) for more details.
 The index set $T$ depends on the optimal solution $\bfw^*$ and hence is unknown.

 The second step is to construct a scheme that defines $T_k$ at a given point $\bfw^k$ and approximate the true $T$.
-The Newton step is to solve the equation

-for the next iterate $\bfw^{k+1}$.
-Such a computational scheme is described in (\ref{p-stationary-T}) and (\ref{T-k}).
+The Newton step is to solve the equation $ F(\bfw; T_k) = 0 $ for the next iterate $\bfw^{k+1}$.
+Such a computational scheme for $T_k$ is described in (\ref{p-stationary-T}) and (\ref{T-k}).
 However, the difficulty is that there is no guarantee that this scheme will be able to identify the correct $T$.
-In other words, we are encountered with different $T_k$ each iteration no matter how close our iterate is to the optimal solution.
+In other words, we may be encountered with different $T_k$ each iteration no matter how close our iterate is to the optimal solution.
 This is where the convergence theory of classical Newton's method fails to go through.
+Now we introduce a practically important technique of smoothing motivated by Chen et al. \cite{chen1998global}.
+Instead of solving the equation $ F(\bfw; T_k) = 0, $ we try to solve its perturbed version:

+where the smoothing parameter $\mu_k>0$ will be properly chosen as in (\ref{update-mu}).
+Its Jacobian matrix has the following structure

+and it is nonsingular if and only if the matrix $ ( \nabla^2 f(\bfx) + A_{T_k} ^\top A_{T_k} /\mu_k) $ is nonsingular (i.e., the Schur complement of $(-\mu_k I)$ in the top $2\times 2$ block is nonsingular).
+We note that nonsingularity may still hold even if $f(\cdot)$ is not convex provided that $A_{T_k}$ has full row-rank.
+Due to its connection to \cite{chen1998global}, we call our method a smoothing Newton method.
+We also like to point out another interesting connection.
+When $\mu_k$ is fixed, our algorithmic framework is analogous to the primal-dual active-set algorithms extensively studied in \cite{hintermuller2002primal,ito2003semi,fan2014primal}, whose main targets are quadratic objective functions.

 Our last step is to establish the bounds